 Simply being physically there isn’t enough, you must be fully present and engaged in the encounter.

-By actively listening and giving them your undivided attention is what genuinely matters.
-It’s not a matter of saying the perfect things, but rather you want to make the other person feel heard and understood.
-This may include nodding, speaking short phrases such as “tell me more,” or paraphrase what he or she has just said.
+By listening actively and giving them your undivided attention is what’s most important.
+It’s not a matter of saying the perfect things, but rather making the other person feel heard and understood.
+This may include nodding, speaking short phrases such as “tell me more,” or paraphrasing what he or she has just said.

 If you can truly comprehend what they are saying, then you will have added value to the conversation.

-That’s because most people won’t remember what exactly you said in the interaction, but they won’t forget about how you made them feel.
+That’s because most people won’t remember what say in the interaction, but they won’t forget about how you made them feel.

-It’s those favorable emotions that allow them to like you when they think of you.
+It’s those favorable emotions they associate you with when they think of you.
 Because of your enjoyable previous experience with them, they feel inclined to help or spend time with you again.

 Relationships are essential for living a vibrant and loving life.
 They can open up many doors to a successful life, however you define it.